deepcausality-rs/sites/web/content/en/blog/announcement-ultragraph-0-8.md

 ## Performance That Speaks for Itself

 By freezing a graph into a stable `CsmGraph`, we eliminate CPU cache misses inherent to traditional flexible graph structures, thus allowing the CPU to operate with maximum efficiency.
-The results are transformational: On large graphs with millions of nodes and edges, reasoning algorithms are now seeing substantial speedups.
+The results are transformational: On the DeepCausality benchmarks, all reasoning algorithms are now seeing substantial speedups.

 | Benchmark (Large Scale)      | Time Before (Old `MatrixGraph` Core) | Time After (New `CsmGraph` Core) | Improvement Factor |
 |:-----------------------------|:-------------------------------------|:---------------------------------|:-------------------|